 Yes, JIS is a peer-reviewed journal.
 Our peer-review process ensures that all submitted articles are evaluated for their originality, significance, and clarity by experts in the relevant field.

 The journal receives no external funding or fees for subscriptions or article access.
 As such, the journal charges a fee in the form of Article Processing Charges for accepted articles to support journal infrastructure and operations.
-There is NO fee for submission or review of articles.
+There is no fee for submission or review of articles.
 Fees are only charged after final acceptance of an article.
-Current APC is $49 USD.
-Authors without institutional or grant support can request a fee reduction if payment would result in economic hardship.

 Articles are usually published live on our website usually within one week after our receipt of the Article Processing Charge.
 A DOI is issued soon thereafter.
 The total time from our receipt of initial submissions to article publication on our website varies from two weeks if few revisions are needed to about two months in cases of longer author turn-around of needed revisions.